docker-archive/classicswarm/scheduler/filter/README.md

 ```

 Using `-e affinity:container=front` will schedule a container next to the container `front`.
+You can also use IDs instead of name: `-e affinity:container=87c4376856a8`

 ```
 $ docker run -d --name logger -e affinity:container=front logger